Hermosillo Stamping and Assembly

-Hermosillo Stamping and Assembly is a Ford Motor Company-owned automobile assembly facility located in Hermosillo, Sonora, Mexico.
-The facility currently assembles Ford Bronco Sport and Ford Maverick (2022) models for the North American market.
-The facility, which began production in 1986, employs 1,500 people and covers a floor space of approximately 1500000 ft2.
+Hermosillo Stamping and Assembly (HSAP) is a Ford-owned automobile assembly facility, located in Hermosillo, Sonora Mexico — about 200 miles south of Tucson, Arizona.
+The plant currently manufactures Ford Bronco Sport and Ford Maverick (2022) models for the North American market.

+Having entered production in 1986, Hermosillo employs 1,500 people and covers a floor space of approximately 1500000 ft2.

 At its inception, the plant was jointly owned by Ford and Mazda, the two companies sharing production techniques.
 Initially all parts were shipped from Japan for final assembly of the 323 and Tracer models.
 Local content has gradually increased over the years with the addition of on site suppliers.
 The plant is unionized under SINTRAFORD.
 Because of the plant's Sonoran Desert location and drought conditions during the 1990s, the plant has reduced its water usage by 40% from earlier numbers.
 The plant is able to supply the city from its own wells during emergencies.

 In March 2019, Ford announced it would build the next-generation Transit Connect utility van at the Hermosillo plant, moving production from Spain.
 This plan has since been revised, as the Transit Connect has been discontinued in North America.